pdfernhout/Twirlip2/README.md

 Tasks:

-* Create GUI for adding information about email POP accounts
+* Create GUI for adding information about email POP3 accounts
-* Read emails from a POP account (without deleting them!)
+* Read emails from a POP3 account (without deleting them!)
-* Provide configuration instructions for Thunderbird users on how to leave POP email on the server for a few days after reading so this application can also pick them up (or do the next task)
+* Provide configuration instructions for Thunderbird users on how to leave POP3 email on the server for a few days after reading so this application can also pick them up (or do the next task)
 * BACKLOG Read new emails from an IMAP account
 * Make it easy for this system to quickly read new mail from a
 * Support composing new emails in the webapp
 * Support saving drafts of new emails without sending them
 * Create GUI for defining basic SMTP information
-* Send plain text email messages via SMPT
+* Send plain text email messages via SMTP
 * Make first post to tb-planning sent from the application
 * Read new tb-planning post either from a local Thunderbird mbox or by reloading the pipermail archive.
 * Unit tests for each of the above (ideally written beforehand)